azuredevcollege/trainingdays/day3/challenges/01-challenge-cosmosdb.md

 #### Option 2: Deployment via Bicep File

-We have prepared a bicep file for you which lets you automatically deploy the Cosmos DB.
+We have prepared a bicep file for you which lets you automatically deploy the Cosmos DB customer view container.
 We will go deeper into bicep files in the DevOps part on day 4.
+Go ahead and open up your cloud shell and use the following command:

 ```shell
 az deployment group create -g rg-cosmos-challenge --template-file addcustomerviewcontainer.bicep